Capecitabine (Xeloda ®)

 Back to top

-Some people find that capecitabine causes headaches.
-Let your doctor or nurse know.
-They can give you painkillers to relieve this.
+Capecitabine may cause headaches.
+If this happens, let your doctor or nurse know.
+They can give you painkillers.

 Back to top